cxplanet/py-dev/README.md

 Change directories to the py-dev code we just copied:
 `cd py-dev`

-Use the pipenv tool to download the libraries we need and create a new workspace to do our coding in:
+Use the pipenv tool to download the libraries we need:
+`pipenv install`

+After installing the libraries we need, we start a 'shell', basically a workspace to run our notebook in:
 `pipenv shell`

 And finally, launch our notebook, so that we can do coding: